Commitment: 1 to 6 times per year, 2-3 hrs each during school hours

-Each class comes to the Library once a week and a volunteer is needed to help with each of these class times.
-Volunteer tasks include helping students pick-out/check-out books, check books back in, re-shelve books, straighten shelves, etc. A short training is required for all Library Volunteers.
+Each class comes to the Library about once a week and a volunteer is needed to help with each of these class times.
+Volunteer tasks include checking-out books to students, checking books back in, and re-shelving books.
+A short training is required for all Library Volunteers.

-This event takes place on a Saturday in February.
-Please volunteer to help the 4th graders raise money for their overnight field trip by providing a pancake breakfast to the school and the community!
-Volunteers will help to direct the 4th graders and teach skills like event planning, prepping, room setup, advertising, organization skills, teamwork, and goal setting.
+This event takes place to help raise money by providing a pancake breakfast to the school and the community!
+Volunteers will help to direct students and teach skills like event planning, prepping, room setup, advertising, organization skills, teamwork, and goal setting.

 Volunteers are needed to help students stretch their geographical interests.
 Students are provided an age appropriate map with a number of disparate countries around the globe to study and are individually asked to find them on Passport Club quiz day.
 Volunteers are needed for approximately 2 hours during school to help facilitate the quiz.

 Volunteers will help to create a photographic record of CME student activities.
 Photographer attends or sends representative to school events and keeps historical record of general school activities and functions.
 Where appropriate, get parent approval for use in promotional materials or website.